The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation: Linear Stability Analysis of the viscous damped Stokes wave

-Multiplying $v$ by the factor $\e^{-\Gamma t}$ leads to the following results on the linear stability of the damped Stokes wave: \begin{cor} If $\gamma=0$, then $u^\Gamma_a$ is linearly stable, as all solutions of the linearization of the vHONLS equation~\eqref{vHONLS} remain bounded for all times and decay exponentially as $\e^{-\Gamma t}$ as $t\rightarrow +\infty$.
+\begin{cor} If $\gamma=0$, then the damped Stokes wave $u^\Gamma_a$ is linearly stable, as all solutions of the linearization of the vHONLS equation~\eqref{vHONLS} remain bounded for all times and decay exponentially as $\e^{-\Gamma t}$ as $t\rightarrow +\infty$.

-For $\gamma\not=0$, a generic solution of the linearized vHONLS will grow exponentially in time.
-While the Fourier modes with low wave numbers satisfying $|k|<1/(2\epsilon)$ decay exponentially, for $|k|>1/(2\epsilon)$ the corresponding modes will grow exponentially at rate $\Gamma(2\epsilon k -1)$.
+For $\gamma\not=0$, a generic perturbation of the damped Stokes wave will grow exponentially in time.
+While the Fourier modes with low wave numbers satisfying $k<1/(2\epsilon)$ decay exponentially, for $k>1/(2\epsilon)$ the corresponding modes will grow exponentially at rate $\Gamma(2\epsilon k -1)$.
 Thus $u_a^\Gamma$ is linearly unstable for any non-zero value of the viscosity. \end{cor}

 Furthermore, if we make the additional change of variables $\vec{\tilde u}_k=(x_k\e^{\gamma t}, y_k\e^{\gamma t},w_k\e^{-\gamma t}, z_k\e^{-\gamma t})^T$, we obtain a system of the same form as~\eqref{lsys1} for $\vec{\tilde u}_k$ with matrices